ooam-iroo/ooam-iroo/README.md

 ### 👨‍💻 About Me

-I'm a passionate **Full-Stack Developer** who loves turning ideas into clean, scalable, and user-friendly applications.
-I work across the stack — from backend APIs to modern frontend and mobile apps.
+I'm a Full-Stack Developer with around **2.5 – 3 years** of hands-on experience building web and mobile applications.
+I enjoy working on both the backend and frontend, and I like turning ideas into clean and practical products.

+Over the past few years I’ve worked with different technologies and tried to improve my skills step by step.
+I’m still learning every day and always looking for better ways to write clean and maintainable code.

-- 🔭 Currently working on improving my full-stack projects
+- 🔭 Currently focused on building better full-stack projects
-- 🌱 Learning more about system design, clean architecture & advanced React/Next.js
+- 🌱 Learning more about system design and clean architecture
-- 💬 Ask me about **Laravel, Spring Boot, React, Flutter, Python**
+- 💬 Feel free to ask me about Laravel, Spring Boot, React, Flutter or Python
-- ⚡ Fun fact: I enjoy building practical tools that solve real problems
+- ⚡ I enjoy creating tools that actually help people

 ---